loclahost/phrases-editor/README.md

 "surpriseMe":false,
 "filterOnEnter":false,
 "highlightMatchedPhrase":false,
-"customCssPath":"path to custom css file, appended last in head if set" }
+"customCssPath":"path to custom css file, appended last in head if set", "javaFactory":"enum or class"
+}
 ```

 The user settings ends up in a file called **phrases-editor-settings.json** in your config directory.
 The easiest way to edit the file is to use the settings menu entry, which will open the settings file in the system default editor.

+Note of the javaFactory setting: This is due to the method-may-not-be-larger-than-64KB feature of java.
+If you get a "Code too large" compile error in the translation file you might want to use "class".